On Tuesday, the Budget Advisory Council Meeting was held to discuss VSU’s financials and to provide transparency amidst the COVID-19 pandemic.

 However, Smith said that the reductions were not nearly as bad as what they were forecasted to be.

 “You always want to prepare for the worst scenario possible, so we were expecting there to be a 14% reduction.
 Luckily, it was only a reduction of 10.5%,” he said.

 Additionally, the university was prepared for at least a 7% enrollment reduction due to the COVID-19 pandemic, since school administrators didn’t make a decision regarding the operation of the fall semester until July.
 Nevertheless, VSU was pleasantly surprised with the enrollment numbers.

 Statistics showed graduate enrollment for the fall semester was up 1.9% from last year, while undergraduate enrollment has gone up 11.2% .
 Even more, the school saw a 43.9% increase in freshman enrollment, making it the largest freshman class in institution history.

 Given that 46.32% of the university’s $105 million revenue comes from tuition alone, these enrollment numbers are incredibly significant, Dr. Smith said.
-In a time in which budgets have been restricted and reductions have had to be made, the increased enrollment is positive development for VSU’s financials.
+The increased enrollment is positive development for VSU’s financials.